 The Main Street site is shown on the 1910 map below.

 When the Heytesbury Street Industrial School in Dublin was closed in December 1901, 20 of its inmates were transferred to the Bray institution, where the official capacity of the School was increased accordingly.
-Additional accommodation was provided in a new wing at the north side of the building.
+A further influx came in March 1920, following the closure of the Traning Home Industrial School for Protestant Girls in Cork.
+Additional accommodation at Bray was provided in a new wing at the north side of the building and the capacity of the site was formally increased to 100 places on 31 March 1902.
 Bray was then the only Industrial School for Protestant girls outside the province of Ulster.

 In 1911, the School's manager was Miss E. Gilbert, She was assisted by two schoolmistresses, a technical teacher, two sewing teachers, a laundry matron and a kitchen matron.
 An inspection that year recorded a total of 98 committed inmates plus 2 voluntary inmates.
 It was noted that a new laundry had recently been erected.
 In the classroom, singing and mental arithmetic were both rated as 'very good'; geography, grammar and recitation were 'good', and drawing was 'fairly good'.
 The girls were said to have given a good display of their cookery, needlework, and laundry work at the Ui Breasail Exhibition, while some of their needlework had been well placed in an inter-school contest in London.
 As regards physical training, the girls were given weekly drill by Colonel Hamilton.
 They had a good playground for games and recreation, and had frequent country walks.